AnodeEdge/anodeedge.github.io/_pages/about.md

   image:
 ---

-Hi, I'm Scott Curtis, software developer and a licensed professional electrical engineer.
+Hi, I'm Scott Curtis, software engineer and a licensed professional electrical engineer.

 ###### What I Do: